Accra: After World War II

 After Kwame Nkrumah became Ghana's first Prime Minister in 1957, he created his own plan for Accra's development.
 Nkrumah proposed creating spaces to inspire pride and nationalism in his people and people throughout Africa.

-Rather than creating ornamental fountains and a large Parliament complex, Nkrumah decided to build landmarks such as Independence Square, the State House, and the Organisation of African Unity building, and to refurbish Christianborg Castle.
-Nkrumah decided to leave the Atlantic coastal region undeveloped so as to not detract attention from the Community Centre or Independence Square, lending both spaces symbolic significance.
-The Nkrumah plan did not emphasize order nearly as much as the Fry/Treavallion plan did; whereas the British plan strove to lessen crowding in the commercial district and help relieve the overcrowding of neighbourhoods bordering the CBD, the Nkrumah plan allowed for continued compression of commercial establishments into the CBD, as well as increased migration into Jamestown.

-The modern city is centered on the original British, Danish, and Dutch forts and their surrounding communities: Jamestown near the British James Fort, Osu near the Danish fort of Christiansborg (now Osu Castle), and Ussherstown near the Dutch Ussher fort.

-Tourist attractions include the National Museum of Ghana, the Ghana Academy of Arts and Sciences, the National Archives of Ghana and Ghana's central library, the National Theatre, the Accra Centre for National Culture, and Jamestown Lighthouse.

-The Parliament, Supreme Court of Ghana, Black Star Square and the Bank of Ghana are also located in Accra.

-The city is also a transportation hub, home to the Kotoka International Airport, and railway links to Tema, Sekondi-Takoradi and Kumasi.
+The Parliament, Supreme Court of Ghana, Black Star Square and the Bank of Ghana are located in Accra.
+The city is a transportation hub, home to Accra International Airport, and railway links to Tema, Sekondi-Takoradi and Kumasi.
 Accra has become a location for national and international business conferences, such as the BarCamp Ghana series, organised by GhanaThink Foundation.